 When looking at the Whole School, Whole Community, Whole Child (WSCC) model, Camp Dick Robinson and Paint Lick Elementary have both increased their fitness minutes for their students.
 Each student at PLE attends a daily 15 minute HIIT (high intensity interval training) class each day in addition to their 50 min. weekly PE class.
-At CDR, all 3-5 students have PE for 15 min. everyday of the week, which has increased their PE time from 45 minutes a week to 75 minutes a week.
+At CDR, all 4th/5th grade students have PE for 20 min. everyday of the week, which has increased their PE time from 45 minutes a week to 100 minutes a week.
 K-2 comes to PE five times every two weeks for 30 minutes each class.
 This has increased their PE minutes every 2 weeks from 90 minutes to 150 minutes.
+3rd grade also comes daily for 15 minutes which has increased their PE mins. from 45 to 75.
 This time is still less than the recommended time, but due to the low number of PE staff, this is the best we can do.